 Here are three easy yet effective ways to prepare for back to school with allergies:

-Poor sleep can affect children both mentally and behaviorally -
+Poor sleep can affect everyone, but particularly children, both mentally and behaviorally -

 neither of which has a positive impact on school performance.
-Allergy relief bedding like Allergy Armor Ultra keeps allergens
+Allergy relief bedding like Allergy Armor pillows and mattress covers keeps allergens

 out of your child's breathing zone during the night, ensuring a restful, solid night of sleep so he or she can be in tip-top shape for learning.